 No matter which vehicle you own, having a valid motor insurance policy for your vehicle is very important for your safety and that of the vehicle at the same time.
 Just like car insurance insures your car, two-wheeler insurance insures your two-wheeler.
-Keep the following fundamentals of two wheeler insurance in your mind before you buy a policy for your bike:
+Keep the following fundamentals of two-wheeler insurance in your mind before you buy a policy for your bike:

 The Types of Plans Available

 Broadly, there are two types of motor insurance policies offered by the insurers in India.
+They are:

 1. Liability Specific Policies